-Half the thrill, for me at least, of eating in San Sebastian is the way in which you do so; the other half involves the flavour of the food itself.
+Half the thrill of eating in San Sebastian is the way in which you do so; the other half involves the flavour of the food itself.

-Both are bathing in character; both may not to be to everyone’s taste.
+Both are drunk with character; both may not to be to everyone’s taste.

-Pintxos (pronounced “pinsho”) typically comes stacked up along the bar, and you either choose what you want and pay for it at the end according to the number of toothpicks you’ve acquired…
+Pintxos (pronounced “pinsho”) typically comes stacked up along the bar.
+You choose the dishes you want and pay for them at the end according to the number of toothpicks or small plates you’ve acquired…

 Find out where to go using this handy guide to eating pintxos in San Sebastian.

-Nothing beats learning a new skill you can take home with you too.
-I spent an afternoon learning how to make San Seb pintxos (including the fiery Gilda – the sexy, salty, spicy pintxos from 20th century Franco’s ban on the film of the same name) and learning, through direct experience, all about the wine.
+Nothing beats learning a new skill you can take home with you.
+I spent an afternoon learning how to make San Seb pintxos and learning, through direct experience, all about the wine.
 Learn the traditions and new twists of Basque cuisine in El Tenedor in the Old Town